 Updated November 10th, 2022 – Long time readers of this site know we love our rugged footwear.
 And now that the cooler weather is here, it’s the perfect time to explore our 6 essential boots for fall, inspired by our favorite style icons: James Bond, Steve McQueen and Daniel Craig!

-The Wing Tip Boot
+The Wingtip Brogue Boot

 The Moc Toe Work Boot

-The Red Wing 877s are no exception.
+So many of the pieces that create the foundation of classic men’s style achieved their status in part because of their association with Steve McQueen.
+The Baracuta G9, the suede Playboy chukkas, the Persol 714s, waxed motorcycle jackets and the shawl collar cardigan just to name a few.
+And the Red Wing 877s are no exception.
 First launched in 1952, to this day they continue to be a popular choice with workers and hunters.
-However, McQueen’s use of the boots for motorbike racing introduced this practical and rugged style of footwear to a whole new audience.
+However, McQueen’s use of the boots for motorbike racing introduced this practical and rugged footwear to a whole new audience.

 The Leather Chelsea Boot